Atharv-raje/quill-sql-autocomplete/README.md

 ## Credits

 Built by Atharv Raje
-For the SQL Autocomplete Challenge (Quill)
+For the SQL Autocomplete Challenge